KHKANG36/Behavioral-Cloning-Project/README.md

 ## Run the Project

 To run this project, you have to download Udacity self-driving car simulator first from [here](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/6df7ae49-c61c-4bb2-a23e-6527e69209ec/lessons/46a70500-493e-4057-a78e-b3075933709d/concepts/1c9f7e68-3d2c-4313-9c8d-5a9ed42583dc).
 After driving a couple of laps at the training mode, you can get "driving_log.csv" file.
-Run the `Model_RyanKang.ipynb` on the ipython notebook, and it generate "model.h5" file.
+Then, run the `Model_RyanKang.ipynb` on the ipython notebook, and it generate "model.h5" file.
 Run
 ```
 python drive.py model.h5
 ```